Frequently asked questions around wind energy and the RTS Wind AG

 How can you develop your career at RTS Wind AG?

 Your performance is always valued at RTS Wind AG.
 That’s why we offer you – with good development – a quick promotion, for example to team leader.
 In addition, you have the opportunity to constantly expand your skills through new activities and further training.
+Move to our career page for more information.

 Which clients does RTS Wind AG work with?

 We are partners of almost all well-known manufacturers of wind turbines and their service agencies.
+We work as an ISP (Independent Service Provider) for our clients and have a subdivision that places personnel in wind projects via temporary employment contracts.

 What do I get in addition to my salary?